...

 How Is Heroin Taken?

-• Snorting Heroin: Heroin is ground into a powder and snorted through the nose.
+• Snorting Heroin: This is ground into a powder and snorted through the nose.
 The drug is absorbed through the nasal mucosa and enters the bloodstream, but the effects may be less intense than injection or smoking.

 Heroin Drug Injection, HIV, And Hepatitis